stephenprager92/bethlehem-neighborhood-map/README.md

 ## Instructions

-In order to run the development version of this application, you'll first need to download the below files or clone this repository to get started.
+In order to run the production version of this application, you'll first need to download the below files or clone this repository to get started.
 The app is built using the React library, so you'll also need to run `npm install` on your terminal while in the project directory to install all project dependencies.

+After these steps are complete, you'll need to prepare the app's production build by running the `npm run build` command.
+The included service worker (which allows for caching and "offline-first" mode) will not function in the development build.

-Finally, you'll need to run `npm start` in the project directory in order to start the development server.
+Finally, you'll need to run `serve -s build` in the project directory in order to start the production server.
+Once the server is up, visit localhost:5000 in your browser to begin using the app!

-Note I have not yet moved this app into production as I wish to make further edits to it beyond the scope of this course's requirements.

 The project repository includes the following file structure: